granluo/P4-Streetmap-Data-Wrangling/README.md

 # P4-Streetmap-data-wrangling
 Here is the project of data wrangling.
 The data used in this project is from OpenStreetMap.
+This project is to audit map data including streetnames, cities, phones and postal codes in San Jose and keep all these data in the same format.

+Then we exported data into csv files and used SQLite to create a database with these files.

+We also use SQL queries to demonstrate some outputs.

 Here is the link to the data sourse: